 - 2. Insert the distribution tape into the cartridge tape drive.
 Several installation tapes are provided.
-These release notes describe the installation of software on the following tapes: - ParagonTM System Software Release 1.3 which contains the Paragon operating system. - ParagonTM ParAide Development Environment Tools Release 1.3 which contains the System Acceptance Tests. - ParagonTM SAT Software Release 1.3 which contains the System Acceptance Tests.
+These release notes describe the installation of software on the following tapes: - Paragon[TM] System Software Release 1.4, which contains the Paragon System operating system. - Paragon[TM] System ParAide Software Release 1.4 which contains the native and cross-development tools.
+These include the IPD debugger, application profiling, even-driven profiling, and SPV, a system utilization monitor. - Paragon[TM] SAT Software Release 1.4 which contains the System Acceptance Tests.